12 Corporate Woods Blvd., Ste 17 Albany, NY 12211 bcnys.org

-Business Council of New York State's annual revenues are over $500 million (see exact revenue data) and has 10-100 employees.
+Business Council of New York State's annual revenues are over $500 million (see exact revenue data) and has over 1,000 employees.
 It is classified as operating in the Religious, Grantmaking, Civic, Professional & Similar Organizations industry.

 Business Council of New York State's Annual Report & Profile shows critical firmographic facts:

 What is the company's size?
 (Annual sales and employees)